BBGInnovate/CXP-Documentation-DEPRECATED/cxp-policy.md

 While not required, when using content, data, documentation, code, and related materials from cxp.bbg.gov in your own work, we ask that proper credit be given.
 An example citation is provided below:

-Data retrieved from cxp.bbg.gov (https://www.cxp.bbg.gov/)
+Content retrieved from cxp.bbg.gov (https://www.cxp.bbg.gov/)

 ####Secondary Use

-Data and content accessed through cxp.bbg.gov do not, and should not, include controls over its end use.
-Once the data and content have been downloaded from the agency's site, the government cannot vouch for their quality and timeliness.
-Furthermor, the U.S. Government cannot vouch for any analyses conducted with data or content retrieved from cxp.bbg.gov.
+Content accessed through oddi.bbg.gov/cxp or the cxp.bbg.gov API does not, and should not, include controls over its end use.
+Once the content has been downloaded from the agency's site, the government cannot vouch for their quality and timeliness.
+Furthermor, the BBG and the U.S. Government cannot vouch for any analyses conducted with content retrieved from oddi.bbg.gov or the cxp.bbg.gov API.

 ####Disclaimer of Endorsement

-The information posted on the cxp.bbg.gov website includes hypertext links, or pointers, to information created and maintained by other public and/or private organizations. cxp.bbg.gov only provides these links and pointers for your information and convenience.
-When you select a link to an outside website, you are leaving the cxp.bbg.gov site and are subject to the privacy and security policies of the owners/sponsors of the outside website.
+The information available through the oddi.bbg.gov/cxp website or the cxp.bbg.gov API may include hypertext links to information created and maintained by other public and/or private organizations.
+The oddi.bbg.gov/cxp/ website and the cxp.bbg.gov API provide these links for your information.
+When you select a link to an outside website or content hosted by another agency, company or website, you are leaving the oddi.bbg.gov/cxp/ website and the cxp.bbg.gov API and are subject to the privacy and security policies of the owners/sponsors of the outside website or content.

-The Broadcasting Board of Governors (BBG) and cxp.bbg.gov do not control or guarantee the accuracy, relevance, timeliness, or completeness of information contained on a linked website.
+The Broadcasting Board of Governors (BBG) and the cxp.bbg.gov API do not control or guarantee the accuracy, relevance, timeliness, or completeness of information contained on a linked website.

-BBG and cxp.bbg.gov do not endorse the organizations sponsoring linked websites and we do not endorse the views they express or the products/services they offer.
+BBG and the cxp.bbg.gov API do not endorse organizations sponsoring linked websites and we do not endorse the views they express or the products/services they offer.

-BBG and cxp.bbg.gov cannot authorize the use of copyrighted materials contained in linked websites.
+BBG and the cxp.bbg.gov API cannot authorize the use of copyrighted materials contained in linked websites.
 Users must request such authorization from the sponsor of the linked website.

-BBG and cxp.bbg.gov are not responsible for transmissions users receive from linked websites.
+BBG and the cxp.bbg.gov API are not responsible for transmissions users receive from linked websites.

-BBG and cxp.bbg.gov do not guarantee that outside websites comply with Section 508 (accessibility requirements) of the Rehabilitation Act.
+BBG and the cxp.bbg.gov API do not guarantee that outside websites comply with Section 508 (accessibility requirements) of the Rehabilitation Act.

 ####Security